 Following Borden and Yunis (2004) and Bharath and Dittmar (2010), I construct the going-private firms sample based on the legal definition from SEC.
 The SEC explains the legal definition of a going-private transaction as such: "If the transaction is initiated by an affiliate (an insider) of the company, or the company could be deemed to be making an acquisition of its own shares Rule 13e-3 of the Securities Exchange Act of 1934 requires the affiliate and/or the company to file a Schedule 13E-3 with the SEC.
 When Rule 13e-3 applies, the company is said to be "going private" under SEC rules...".
 Hence I search all SEC filings for forms SC 13E3, DEF13E3, and PRE13E3 to identify going-private transactions.
 To confirm the completion of these transactions, I search SEC filings for forms 15 and 25 (the certification of termination of security registration).
 Finally, I use the CRSP security database to verify the sample firms are no longer available on the security's exchanges.
 Bharath and Dittmar (2010) explain that using CRSP as a verification procedure that can eliminate concerns about including firms that have "gone dark".
 As company financial information on Capital IQ is only available beginning in 2001, I retrieve all going-private firms' information between 2000 and 2007.
 The initial sample consists of the number of firms similar to what Engel, Hayes, and Wang (2007) report and similar to Bharath and Dittmar (2010), with some screening procedures.
-After gathering all necessary information and excluding firms with no analyst following, the final sample consists of 316 firm-year observations.20 In the regression model, I include a post-private dummy equal to one for years after going private.
-I also include the firm fixed effect to control for unobserved firm heterogeneity.
+After gathering all necessary information and excluding firms with no analyst following, the final sample consists of 316 firm-year observations with an average of 11 years and 5 years in their public and private life, respectively.20 In the regression model, I include a post-private dummy equal to one for years after going private.
+I also include firm fixed effects to control for time-invariant unobserved firm heterogeneity.